SEARCHING FOR “SPORTS INJURY CHIROPRACTOR NEAR ME?”

 At My Health Chiro, we’ve got the expertise to help alleviate pain associated with your sports injury and promote healing.
 Read on to lean the causes of sports injuries and how we go about treating them at our Maribyrnong clinic.

 Injuries are part and parcel of playing any sport.
-That’s why most elite athletes and teams have a chiropractor on their team to help prevent injuries, ensure peak movement and performance as well as help them recover from injury faster!
+That’s why most elite athletes and teams have a chiropractor on their team to help prevent injuries, ensure peak movement and performance, and help them recover from injury faster.

 Generally, we get injured when we push our bodies to its limits, where it is unable to stabilise itself.
-In other cases, we are not the cause of the injury and its due to someone or something else.
+In other cases, another cause may be responsible.

 Once these poor movement patterns lead to injury, our bodies are now on the journey of repair.
 Inflammation and tissue repair is the main focus.

-At our office we look at treating sporting injuries from 2 perspectives.
+At our office, we look at treating sporting injuries from two perspectives:

-This is the golden question for a lot of people.
+When they search for “sports injury chiropractor near me” and make an appointment, many people have questions about what they can and can’t do in their injured state.
+Exercise is the golden question for a lot of people.
 Each injury is unique and repairs at unique time frames.
 Generally, if you’re feeling pain, there is injury and the need for repair.
 The more you exercise and stress the area, the higher the chances are for re injury and worsening the existing injury.
-It is always best to get an assessment for you condition before you continue or start exercising.
+It is always best to get an assessment for your condition before you continue or start exercising.
 At our office, we provide you with a care plan that includes the best ways to stay active while still helping your body repair.

 No!
 You can visit a chiropractor without a referral.
 You can request a referral from your GP for Medicare’s EPC scheme.
 However, it is best to discuss this with us as well as your GP to assess your suitability.